semaphoreci/semaphore/docs/docs/getting-started/migration/github-actions.md

 ### Complete example

-The following comparison shows how to build and test a Ruby project on GitHub Actions and on Semaphore.
+The following comparison shows how to build and test a Ruby on Rails project on GitHub Actions and on Semaphore.

 <Tabs groupId="editor-yaml">
 <TabItem value="ga" label="GitHub Actions">